-

 St Philip Neri

-Singers, Church of the Holy Name, Manchester They sing masses and
+Singers, Manchester They sing masses and

 motets by composers from 16C to the present day in the correct